Contract Management Pro: From zero to adoption

 At a glance

-Bet: Don’t build a destination CLM suite.
-Build a workflow-native contracting wedge that plugs into sales and procurement workflows, meet counsel in Word, then add AI only where trust can be designed into the loop.
+Bet: Do not build a destination CLM suite.
+Build a workflow-native contracting wedge that plugs into sales and procurement motions, meets counsel in Word, and adds AI only where trust can be designed into the loop.

-What shipped: Workflow-native CM Pro designed to live inside sales and procurement motions, Word-first authoring wedge, AI-assisted review and repository extraction, conversational AI search MVP in the workspace.
+What shipped: Workflow-native CM Pro built to live inside sales and procurement motions.
+Word-first authoring wedge.
+AI-assisted review and repository extraction.
+Conversational AI search MVP in the workspace.
 Admin guided setup explored as a north star direction.

-My role: Led design strategy and delivery end-to-end, scaled the team 2 → 4, stayed hands-on in MS Word, AI trust patterns, conversational search, and admin setup north star.
+My role: Led design strategy and delivery end-to-end, scaled the team from 2 to 4, stayed hands-on across the Word experience, AI trust patterns, conversational search, and admin setup north star.

 How contracting actually works